-1 ACKNOWLEDGEMENT OF TRADITIONAL OWNERS
+ACKNOWLEDGEMENT OF COUNTRY

-Hepburn Shire Council acknowledges the Dja Dja Wurrung as the Traditional Owners of the lands and waters we live and work on.
-On these lands, Djaara has performed age-old ceremonies of celebration, initiation and renewal.
-We recognise their resilience through dispossession and is a testament to their continuing culture and tradition, which is strong and thriving.
+Hepburn Shire Council acknowledges the Dja Dja Wurrung as the Traditional Owners of the lands and waters on which we live and work.
+On these lands, Djaara have performed age-old ceremonies of celebration, initiation and renewal.
+We recognise their resilience through dispossession and it is a testament to their continuing culture and tradition, which is strong and thriving